 Bosetti led all American League outfielders with 446 putouts and 15 assists in 1979.
 That same year he led the Blue Jays with 35 doubles.
 Bosetti also played for the Cardinals and the Athletics before his career was cut short by a shoulder injury.
 He concluded his playing career during the 1982 season.

-Most recently Bosetti coached the Simpson Red Hawks baseball team and is the most successful baseball coach in Simpson history.
-Known for his strong recruiting skills, Bosetti’s coaching style will further develop the quality baseball players who are contracted for the Colt .45s team this summer.
+Bosetti coached the Simpson Red Hawks baseball team and became the most successful baseball coach in Simpson history.
+Known for his strong recruiting skills, Bosetti’s coaching style will further develop the quality baseball players who are contracted for the Colt 45s.

 In April 2012, Bosetti was inducted into the Northern California Sports Association’s Hall of Fame.
 He was previously inducted into the Shasta County Sports Hall of Fame and the Shasta College Hall of Fame.